Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 What are the validity requirements for an arbitration agreement?

-Arbitration agreements may comprise all potential disputes under a defined legal relationship between the parties and any concrete disputes.
-Only disputes in disposal of the parties may be subject to an arbitration agreement.
-In addition, the ordinary rules and principles of formation and invalidity under Norwegian contract law apply to arbitration agreements.
+Arbitration agreements may comprise current and potential disputes under a defined legal relationship between the parties.
+Only disputes at the disposal of the parties may be subject to arbitration.
+In addition, the ordinary rules and principles of formation and validity under Norwegian contract law apply to arbitration agreements.

 There is no particular form prescribed; agreements need not be executed in writing.
 However, they may be declared void if they are entered into under duress, fraud or undue influence, or if the agreement is deemed unreasonable pursuant to Section 36 of the Contract Act.
 There are some additional validity requirements that apply to arbitration agreements with consumers:

-- agreements entered into before a dispute has arisen are not binding on consumers; and
+- agreements entered into before a dispute has arisen are not binding on the consumer; and

 - agreements must be executed in a written, separate document signed by both parties.